EllaFoxo/foxdotgal/content/posts/2024-02-24-proof-of-something.md

 There are some really, really cool things in the works this year, and I cannot wait to share more in-depth.

 This year marks a number of 'firsts' in my life that are happening.
 It'll be the first time I have a project I've done, on a shelf in a store, which people can buy.
 That still blows my mind.
-I've been working on it with some absolutely brilliant people in the [Voron Design](https://vorondesign.com) and [Positron](https://www.positron3d.com) community on it.
+I've been working with some absolutely brilliant people in the [Voron Design](https://vorondesign.com) and [Positron](https://www.positron3d.com) community on it.
 I'll write more about it soon; it's a lot.

 Me and my partner just celebrated our first year 'togetherversary', as I like to call it.
 Later this year, we also hope to be joined by a new fluffy member of the family too.
 It'll be the first time keeping a pet since living away from birth relatives.